Tamas-Gavlider/MyVault/README.md

 - #E1F4F3 (Soft Aqua): This soft, refreshing color adds a subtle touch of warmth and energy to the interface.
 It symbolizes trust and innovation, complementing the darker and lighter tones to create a cohesive, elegant, and approachable design.
 - #706C61: This muted, earthy tone adds depth and warmth to the overall design, creating a subtle contrast against the darker #333333 and the bright #FFFFFF.
 Its neutral yet sophisticated appearance evokes stability, reliability, and professionalism.
 It serves as a grounding element, tying the color palette together and softening the overall visual experience.
 This color palette was chosen to achieve a clean, minimalistic, and modern aesthetic, emphasizing usability and professionalism.
+- #00FFFF: color was used on the V letter on the navbar due to contrast errors in Wave.

 ### Typography